 Grow becomes the right plan when:

-• You have a business partner, contractor, or VA touching the store.
-Five staff accounts means everyone gets their own login - no shared passwords, proper audit trail, scoped permissions.
+• You have a team of three or more touching the store.
+Five staff accounts means everyone gets their own login with scoped permissions.
+No shared passwords, proper audit trail.

 • You want standard reports.
-Grow unlocks ~30 reports including sales by sales channel, sales by traffic referrer, customer cohort analysis, and product behavior.
+Grow includes approximately 30 reports covering sales by sales channel, sales by traffic referrer, customer cohort analysis, and product behavior.
 These are the reports most stores need to make merchandising and ad-spend decisions.

 The Real Cost Difference at Scale

 The plan price tag is misleading because the bigger difference is processing fees.
-Worked example: a store doing $10,000/month in online card sales:
+Here’s the total monthly cost at three revenue levels (online card sales through Shopify Payments, US rates):

-One thing worth knowing if you’re hesitant: switching between Basic and Grow takes about 30 seconds.
-Settings → Plan → pick the new tier.
+Switching between Basic and Grow takes about 30 seconds: Settings, then Plan, then pick the new tier.
 All products, orders, customers, apps, theme customizations, and discount codes carry over untouched.
 There’s no data migration, no reinstall, no theme breakage.

 This means it’s almost always right to start on Basic if you’re under the volume threshold and upgrade the moment you cross it.
-There’s no benefit to “future-proofing” by paying for Grow before you need it.
-Equally, there’s no reason to stay on Basic for sentimental reasons once your numbers say you’re losing money to higher fees.
+There’s no benefit to paying for Grow before you need it.
+Equally, there’s no reason to stay on Basic once your numbers show you’re losing money to higher fees.

 For a complete view of every Shopify tier, see our breakdown of Shopify plans and pricing.
 If you’ve already outgrown Grow, the next comparison to make is Grow vs Advanced.